Short stories, poetry, novels and more…

 And the occasional curmudgeonly rant.

 Whether you’re a writer just getting started, or writing your fiftieth short story or novel, or even if you’re a reader who is curious about the real story behind how fiction gets made, come hang out with us.

-I’m Holly Lisle, and I’ve been writing and publishing both professionally and independently since 1991.
-Meanwhile, my daughter Rebecca Galardo, is a long-time fiction writer but a new novelist.
+I’m Holly Lisle, and I’ve been writing and publishing both commercially and independently since 1991.
+Meanwhile, my daughter Rebecca Galardo is a long-time fiction writer but a new novelist.
 Together, we discuss our own adventures (and misadventures), answer listeners’ questions, and explore the weird job of writing fiction for a living.

 And the show title?
 That’s not a strange joke.
 That’s just the job description.

 So because last Tuesday was TAX DAY, in which I had to finish up everything to get to my accountant, today is my first ever Marketing Tuesday.
 In which I am building a chart to help me understand who my readers are, what they’re looking for from me, what other work they like and what they like about it.
 Reader … Continue reading →

 Got my words on Dead Man’s Party — that was the fun, interesting, easy part.
 We did a site update over at HollysWritingClasses.com that was overall just buttery smooth.
 But I did not have “Test Downloads” in my list of post-update checking, and downloads were not, therefore, tested.
 And guess what was broken?
 Dan fixed them quickly and beautifully, but in … Continue reading →

 This is going to sound pretty strange, but I have recently discovered that I have no clue what it is about my fiction that readers like… And I’m a lot less certain I understand what kind of fiction I write than I was up until yesterday.
 Here’s where I discovered how little I actually know about my own fiction.
 My … Continue reading →